 The title may be a bit of a misnomer: Really the first hydrocolloids that most people use tend to be flour, gelatin, and cornstarch.
-The difference is that when people first learn to cook, they don't realize how many of the ingredient they use are hydrocolloids, and so they never learn how to utilize them efficiently.
+The difference is that when people first learn to cook, they don’t realize how many of the ingredients they use are hydrocolloids, and so they never learn how to utilize them efficiently.
 Hydrocolloids are ingredients that control water in a recipe, binding with liquids to form gels or sols, colloidal suspensions.
 When we teach classes about hydrocolloids, we always start with xanthan gum, because it has a wide range of capabilities and is relatively easy to use and to understand.

 Xanthan gum is produced through the fermentation of glucose or sucrose by the Xanthomonas campestris bacterium.
 In the United States, corn sugar is the primary source of the fermentation.
 Xanthan gum is soluble in both cold and hot water.
 It works well across a wide pH range, and is very salt-tolerant.
 For practical applications, xanthan gum is dispersed with high shear, and forms sols or thickened liquids, rather than gels with a solid structure.
 It can be combined with other compatible hydrocolloids to form gels, although it cannot be used to create one on its own.